The Pumpkinvine Bike Ride is Back!

 Check-in begins at 7am at the Elkhart County 4-H Fairgrounds - Gate 1

 We're also looking for passionate people to help us make this day a success!
-Click the link below to volunteer on the day of, or leading up to the Ride.
+Use the button below to volunteer on the day of, or leading up to the ride.

 - Brakes, gears, cables

 - Wheels – wheels, tire pressure, spokes, axles

 - Bike bag: tools, spare tires, small bike air pump, plastic bag, rag snacks